tapincugur/AWS-EKS/s3/README.md

 # Helm Chart Repository using AWS S3
-to create s3 bucket with the bucket policy's like:
+Create s3 bucket with the bucket policy's like:
 ```bash
 {
   "Version": "2012-10-17",